What is an automation engineer? A growing role to address IT automation

 • ISA Control Systems Engineer (CSE) Licensing

 This story, “What is an automation engineer?
-A role to address IT automation” was originally published by
+A growing role to address IT automation” was originally published by

 CIO.